 November 24 @ 12:00 pm - 1:00 pm

-But if you diagnose the immunity to change, you can beat it, understand it, and prevents the trouble for your organizational change!
+But if you diagnose the immunity to change, you can beat it, understand it, and prevent the trouble for your organizational change!
 How do you do it?

 This program covers topics in the Leadership Development track.